enifmada/EMSel/README.md

 ## Installation

 To install EMSel, run the `pip` command `pip install "emsel @ git+https://github.com/steinrue/EMSel"`.
-This will install all necessary packages to run the `emsel` and `emsel-sim` command-line tools, as well as download the `sample_datasets` and `figures` subdirectories, which will be placed in the `src/emsel` directory relative to wherever the `pip` command is run.
+This will install all necessary packages to run the `emsel` and `emsel-sim` command-line tools.
+To additionally install packages needed to run the scripts in the [figures/](figures/) subdirectory, use the command `pip install "emsel[plots] @ git+https://github.com/steinrue/EMSel"`.
+Also, note that all example scripts in this README assume that you have downloaded or cloned this entire github repository and that `sample_datasets` is a subfolder of the current working directory.

 ## Running EMSel

 To run EMSel, you must have either a CSV file or a VCF file.
-All example scripts in this README assume that `sample_datasets` is a subfolder of the current working directory.

 ### Using EMSel with CSVs

 The CSV should be formatted as the following: